shiinamiyuki/miyuki-renderer/README.md

 Goal: a high performance pbrt-style renderer.
 Using Embree for accelerated ray-primitive intersection.

 ## Current Progress (In inverse chronolocial order)
+Refactoring is done.
+It is believed that memeory arena does have performance impact on the application.
+Now we can handle `BSDF`s easier and faster.

 I'm planning of another structual refactoring.
 I'm not quite satisfied with the way pbrt implements materials and bsdfs because I dislike dynamic memory allocation, even if the memory arena is super fast.

 We are more and more pbrt-like!
 Added memory arena so that we can implement `Material` and `BSDF` as pbrt does.